pasekji/bi-eha/imgur-bug-bounty.md

 - **Image search application is durable to the command injection technique.**
 - **Video to gif function was also tested for command injection with the above test with no vulnerable outcomes. - imgur.com/vidgif**

-## 3. Remote Code Execution
-- Remote Code Execution attack is slightly different from the simple Command Injection exploitation.
-- It can be viewed as the execution of some potentially harmful binary file at the target remote server.
 - We will try to exploit the RCE via image upload function by uploading the exploitable PHP or JS script with spoofed extension.

 #### Simple PHP test script